API Pricing Calculator

 When should I use the API Pricing Calculator?

-Use it when your task matches one of these common needs: Estimate API cost before launching a feature.
-Compare pricing plans with the same request assumptions.
-It works best when you already know the values, dates, units, or settings the page asks for.
+Use it when your task matches one of these common needs: Estimate API cost before launching a feature, automation, or internal workflow.
+Compare pricing plans with the same request and billable-unit assumptions.
+It works best when you already know the text, code, URL, mode, format, or technical setting the page asks for.

 What is the API Pricing Calculator doing with my inputs?

-In plain language: The calculator multiplies requests by units per request, adds a retry or overhead percentage, multiplies by price per unit, and adds any fixed fee.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Billable units = requests * units per request * (1 + retry or overhead percent / 100).
+Usage cost = billable units * price per unit.
+Total cost = usage cost + fixed fee.
+Average cost per request = total cost / requests.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 What do the main API Pricing Calculator inputs mean?

-Requests: The number of API calls, jobs, messages, images, events, or tasks.
-Units per request: How many billable units each request uses.
-Retry or overhead percent: Extra cushion for retries, failed jobs, logs, or normal usage bursts.
+Requests: The number of API calls, jobs, messages, images, events, or tasks you want to estimate.
+Units per request: How many billable units each request uses, such as tokens, images, seconds, messages, credits, or GB.
+Price per unit: The cost for one billable unit.
+Convert provider prices to one unit before entering them.
+Fixed fee: An optional monthly fee, minimum charge, platform fee, or other fixed cost to include in the total.
+Retry or overhead percent: Extra cushion for retries, failed jobs, logging overhead, queue replays, or normal usage bursts.

 How should I read the API Pricing Calculator answer?